Benjamin Lay: Abolitionism

 He first began advocating for the abolition of slavery when, in Barbados, he saw an enslaved man commit suicide rather than be hit again by his owner.
 His passionate enmity of slavery was partially fueled by his Quaker beliefs.
 Lay made several dramatic demonstrations against the practice.
-He once stood outside a Quaker meeting in winter with no coat and at least one foot bare and in the snow.
-When a passersby expressed concern for his health, he said that slaves were made to work outdoors in winter dressed as he was.
+He once stood outside a Quaker meeting in winter wearing no coat and at least one foot bare and in the snow.
+When a passerby expressed concern for his health, he said that slaves were made to work outdoors in winter dressed as he was.
 On another occasion, he kidnapped the child of slaveholders temporarily, to show them how Africans felt when their relatives were sold overseas.

-The most notable act occurred in Burlington, New Jersey, at the 1738 Philadelphia Yearly Meeting of Quakers.
-Dressed as a soldier, he concluded a diatribe against slavery, quoting the Bible saying that all men should be equal under God, by plunging a sword into a Bible containing a bladder of blood-red pokeberry juice, which spattered over those nearby.
+In 1738, Lay attended the Philadelphia Yearly Meeting of Quakers in Burlington, New Jersey.
+Dressed as a soldier, he delivered a diatribe against slavery, invoking the Bible, saying that all men should be equal under God.
+He ended by plunging a sword into a Bible containing a bladder of blood-red pokeberry juice, which spattered over those nearby.

+"Thus shall God shed the blood of those persons who enslave their fellowcreatures," he said.

 Friendship with Benjamin Franklin

 Benjamin Franklin had printed Lay's book All Slave Keepers That keep the Innocent in Bondage, Apostates, a polemic against slavery, and sold it for two shillings a copy, twenty shillings a dozen.
 He regularly visited in Lay's later years, after Lay had become a hermit.
 Franklin then owned a slave by the name of Joseph and by 1750 he owned two more slaves, Peter and Jemima.
-Lay pressed him for the justification: With What Right?
+Lay pressed him for his justification: "With What Right?"
 In April 1757, Franklin drafted his new will in which he promised Peter and Jemima that they would be freed after his death.

-As a gift to her husband, Franklin's wife Deborah Read commissioned William Williams to paint a portrait of Benjamin Lay (portrayed above).
-This portrait became known in the 18th century, but disappeared from view, until it was sold at auction in 1977 for four dollars, restored by conservators at the Winterthur Museum, and subsequently sold to the National Portrait Gallery in Washington, DC.
+As a gift to her husband, Franklin's wife, Deborah Read, commissioned William Williams to paint a portrait of Benjamin Lay (portrayed above).
+This portrait was known in the 18th century but disappeared until it was sold at auction in 1977 for four dollars, restored by conservators at the Winterthur Museum and subsequently sold to the National Portrait Gallery in Washington, DC.